IntelliTect/Coalesce/docs/modeling/model-components/properties.md

 The following kinds of properties may be declared on your models.

 ### Primary Key
 To work with Coalesce, your model must have a single property for a primary key.
-By convention, this property should be named the same as your model class with `Id` appended to that name, but you can also annotate a property with `[Key]` to denote it as the primary key.
+By convention, this property should be named the same as your model class with `Id` appended to that name, but you can also annotate a property with `[Key]` or name it exactly "Id" to denote it as the primary key.

 ### Foreign Keys & Reference Navigation Properties
 While a foreign key may be declared on your model using only the EF OnModuleBuilding method to specify its purpose, Coalesce won't know what the property is a key for.
 Therefore, foreign key properties should always be accompanied by a reference navigation property, and vice versa.